Unique

 In 1996, the Thorins passed on the Château to a friendly family, the Kopf family, owners of Maison Louis Jadot.
 The House, historical defender of Beaujolais, then undertook to renovate and replant part of the vineyard and to turn to environmental practices with a view to organic conversion.
 The integrity and singular identity of the chateau are maintained, which retains its own teams, vines, winery and methods.

-Maison Louis Jadot completes the estate's range with the acquisition in 2001 of 27 hectares of vines on the most beautiful terroirs of Morgon (Côte du Py, Corcelette, Bellevue).
+Maison Louis Jadot leads an important reflection and campaigns of re-plantation or renovation of vineyards, and invest in greener, forward-thinking methods towards organic viticulture.
+The estate's range is completed with the acquisition in 2001 of vines on the most beautiful terroirs of Morgon (Côte du Py, Corcelette, Bellevue).
 The winery, completely renovated in 2017 with modern and practical equipment's, makes it possible to take a step forward in the finesse and precision of the wines.